publicBaumarkt/ServerManager/README.md

 » ServerManager
- Manage your Spigot server with a GUI
+ Manage your Spigot server with a GUI.
  You mustn't pretend that you made the plugin.
  The code may not be stolen or sold!